felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.18.4-b.1 =
+= 1.18.4-b.2 =

-(2017/11/22) Fixed hidding of the "Site Owner for Social Profile" option in the General settings.
+(2017/11/22) Fixed hidding of the "Site Owner for Person Social Profile" option in the General settings.
 Refactored the WpssoJsonSchema add_posts_data() method.
 Refactored the schema.org/Blog filter to include only posts of type BlogPosting (Pro version).

 = 1.18.3 =